Role Of Bacteria In The Ecosystem

 Primary Production

 In some ecosystems, bacteria are primary producers, meaning they can synthesize organic matter from inorganic sources, using either sunlight or chemical energy.
-Cyanobacteria, also known as blue-green algae, are photosynthetic bacteria that play a major role in primary production in aquatic ecosystems.
+That's why Cyanobacteria, also known as blue-green algae, are photosynthetic bacteria that play a major role in primary production in aquatic ecosystems.
 They use sunlight to convert carbon dioxide and water into organic matter and oxygen, forming the base of the food web.
-Chemoautotrophic bacteria, on the other hand, use chemical energy to synthesize organic matter.
+And Chemoautotrophic bacteria, on the other hand, use chemical energy to synthesize organic matter.
 These bacteria are found in extreme environments, such as hydrothermal vents and deep-sea sediments.

 Trends and Latest Developments